Welcoming you back safely

 Contactless payment is preferred at the Council’s Pay & Display Car Parks.
 Amber Valley residents are reminded to use their Resident’s Parking Permit, which entitles them to park for free in most car parks after 4pm or upgrade to an enhanced permit at a cost of £4 to benefit from free parking after 2pm Tuesday, Wednesday and Thursdays and free town centre parking on Sundays.
 Find out more about this here: https://www.ambervalley.gov.uk/roads-and-parking/parking/residents-and-business-parking/

 Strutt’s North Mill @belpermill

-Strutt’s North Mill Museum is closed until further notice, but we are pleased that their popular Sunday Heritage walks are back on.
+Strutt’s North Mill Museum has now re-opened Friday, Saturday and Sunday only, and we are pleased that their popular Sunday Heritage walks are back on.
 Please see our events calendar for more details and how to book.
-Please see the latest statement from the team:

 Fleet Arts @FleetArts

 Strutts centre is closed until further notice.

 Heage Windmill is open for flour sales on Sunday 9th, 16th and 23rd August, but there are no tours of the windmill.

 Many of the shops and cafes are now re-opening in Darley Abbey.
 Shoppers are required to wear facecoverings when in store.